Top of the World (Brandy song): Chart performance

 "Top of the World" topped the UK R&B Singles Chart for six weeks and reached number two on the UK Singles Chart.
 The song became the second consecutive European success for Brandy and peaked at number 20 on the Eurochart Hot 100.
 "Top of the World" also charted at number 11 on the New Zealand Singles Chart and 21 on the Canadian RPM Top Singles chart.
 In the United States, it was a modest hit on the Billboard charts, peaking at number 44 on the Hot 100 Airplay chart, number 19 on the Hot R&B Singles chart, and number 10 on the Rhythmic Top 40 chart.

 Music video

-A music video for "Top of the World" was directed by Paul Hunter and filmed in June 1998.
+A music video for "Top of the World" was directed by American director Paul Hunter and filmed in June 1998.
 A surrealistic clip built on digital effects, it features Norwood floating in the air, flipping and somersaulting above various objects such as telephone poles and vehicles—as passersby stopped to stare—and balancing vertically and horizontally alongside skyscrapers and other buildings.